 The British Canoeing Awarding Body Introduction to Paddle-Ability workshop has been developed for anyone who would like to develop their understanding of working with paddlers with a disability and how they can use adaptations to participate in a full range of paddlesport opportunities.

 Introduction to Paddle-Ability Overview

 Aimed at anyone who would like to develop their understanding of working with paddlers with a disability.

-Find a Paddle-Ability Course
+Find an Introduction Paddle-Ability Course

 To find a course in your area, contact your Delivery Centre by clicking the relevant logo at the bottom of this page